76% of retail CFD accounts lose money.

-FxNet also offers a number of useful risk management features, such as stop losses (), limit ordersnegative balance protectionprice alerts and much more.
-You can see all of the account features offered by FxNetand much more.
-You can see all of the account features offered by FxNethere.
+FxNet also offers a number of useful risk management features, such as stop losses (with trailing stops), limit orders negative balance protection price alerts and much more.
+You can see all of the account features offered by FxNet here.

-Finally, we’ve listed some of the popular funding methods that FxNet offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that FxNet offers its traders below.

-FxNet have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+FxNet has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.